larq/compute-engine/docs/inference.md

 # Larq Compute Engine Inference
 To perform an inference with Larq Compute Engine (LCE), we use [TensorFlow Lite interpreter](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/guide/inference.md).
-TensorFlow Lite interpreter drives the Larq model inference and uses LCE custom Ops instead of built-in TensorFlow Lite Ops for each applicable subgraph of the model.
+A LCE compatibale TensorFlow Lite interpreter drives the Larq model inference and uses LCE custom Ops instead of built-in TensorFlow Lite Ops for each applicable subgraph of the model.

 This guide describes how to create a TensorFlow Lite interpreter with registered LCE custom Ops and perform an inference with a [converted Larq model](./mlir_converter.md)